The-going/evlproject/content/core/user-api/thread/_index.md

 syscall-free section of code for which the in-band mode needs to be guaranteed on entry would be the only valid reason to call [evl_switch_inband()]({{% relref "#evl_switch_inband" %}}).
-This call returns zero on success, or a negated error code if something went
+This call returns zero on success, otherwise a negated error code if something went wrong:
-wrong:

 -EPERM		The current thread is not attached to the EVL core.